-Furnaces are used in refineries and petrochemical plants to break down hydrocarbon fluids, converting them into fuels or chemicals such as gasoline, diesel, ethylene, and propylene.
-Furnaces can account for more than 50% of the total plant energy consumption, therefore small improvements in efficiency could have large financial returns.
-Continuously evolving federal and local environmental laws mandate refineries and petrochemical plants to carefully monitor and reduce cumulative CO & NOx emissions.
-The effects of controlling fuel consumption, flame shape, excess O2, CO & NOx emission are well understood.
-Often overlooked are the gains associated with better draft control by utilizing accurate stack damper control.
+Furnaces help refineries and petrochemical plants break down and convert hydrocarbon fluids into fuels or chemicals such as gasoline, diesel, ethylene and propylene.
+As furnaces sometimes account for more than 50% of total plant energy consumption, small improvements in efficiency equate to large financial returns.
+Refineries and petrochemical plants tend to overlook draft control when making process improvements.

 Optimizing the draft in a process heater is easy as there are many types of processes and instruments to choose from.
 The challenge is safely elevating process fluid temperature to a target level while maximizing thermal efficiency, throughput and reducing O2, CO and NOx emissions.
 Fast-acting, repeatable and accurate damper positioning enables fine-tuning of modern damper control systems.

 Despite the high-level automatic control of instruments running complex loops in refineries and petrochemical plants, many dampers are controlled manually via cable and winch.
 This type of damper arrangement complicates accurate positioning, leading to poor furnace draft control.
 More importantly, manual operation of dampers creates a potential safety hazard to personnel – especially during emergency situations.

 In an inexpensive attempt to automate a damper, a lot of plants select pneumatically-operated drives.
 Prone to hysteresis, static friction (stiction), overshoot and instability, pneumatic actuators face increased difficulty making small and controlled position changes.
 This inability to achieve stiff control limits the combustion process efficiency.